Somalia's opposition cease recognising president as election row escalates | Politics

 "They (al Shabaab) are laughing out loud," he said.
 "This is a failure by the president, Somalia's political elite and the international community.
 They didn't have a plan B to move forward."
 On Sunday, 12 security agents were killed by a roadside bomb outside the town of Dhusamareb in central Somalia where political leaders were meeting to try to resolve disagreements over the presidential selection process.
 Al Shabaab also launched repeated mortar attacks on the town.

-The attack came a week after four al Shabaab suicide attackers killed five people at a hotel in Mogadishu.
+The attack happened a week after four al Shabaab suicide attackers killed five people at a hotel in Mogadishu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)